michaelmarzella/HECATE_FSE_2025_Industry_Bikes/README.md

 ## How to Run

 The tests can be run after adding to the active path the folders from Hecate ('src' and 'staliro') and the `Replication_Package` folder.

-The test can be run after adding to the active path the 'src' folder, the `Replication_Package` folder, and the 'staliro' folder with all its subfolders.
 The following code adds to the path the `Replication_Package` folder and run the test.
 The 'src' and 'staliro' folder are added automatically by the script.

 ```matlab